-Most bedrock units in the Glasgow area are classified as moderately permeable, including the Coal Measures and the Limestone Coal, Lower Limestone and Upper Limestone formations.
+Devonian conglomeratic units and the Cromlix Mudstone Formation are classified as moderately permeable.
 These aquifers will seldom support large abstractions, but are important for small local abstractions and in supplying baseflow to rivers.

-The bedrock units with low permeability overall include the lavas of the Clyde Plateau Volcanic Formation, and various intrusive igneous rocks.
+The bedrock units with low permeability overall include Lower Devonian lavas, such as the Montrose Volcanic Formation and the Ochil Volcanic Formation, and all of the ancient Neoproterozoic metamorphic rocks north of the Highland Boundary Fault.
 Although they have low permeability, groundwater flow can occur in these rocks via fractures, generally at shallow depths and at local scales.
 Many of these rocks can support small domestic abstractions, as well as supply baseflow to streams and rivers.
 In such rocks, there may still be a degree of risk of contamination if polluted water enters fractures.